 Say per favore and grazie

-When you buy a bottle of water in Italian, or ask a stranger for anything, it’s always a good idea to add per favore, please, at the end of your request or question, and grazie after your request has been fulfilled.
-Polite manners will be much appreciated!
+When buying a bottle of water in Italian or asking a stranger for anything, it’s always a good idea to add per favore, please, at the end of your request or question, and grazie after your request has been fulfilled.
+Polite manners are greatly appreciated!

 Tre bottigliette di acqua naturale, per favore.
 Grazie!